Blackfabric-io/Bangkit-2023-B2-Machine-Learning/README.md

 # Machine Learning and Data Science Portfolio
-*A comprehensive collection of projects and assignments from Bangkit Academy 2023*
+*Collection of projects and assignments notes from Bangkit Academy 2023 Experience*

 ## 📚 Portfolio Structure